 Third misconception: compatibility.
 The days of worrying about incompatible software and hardware are mostly over, as well.
 Microsoft Office works perfectly well on both, and since a lot of the software you use is almost certainly in the cloud, you can use it on anything with a web browser.

 However, sophisticated users of Microsoft Office will be quick to point out features that are not available in the Mac versions.
 And users of legacy practice management software may also find that a Mac is not an option.
-If those exceptions apply to you, then Windows will obviously be a better option.1 If not, then use what you want.
+If those exceptions apply to you, then Windows will obviously be a better option.
+(Mac diehards can certainly use Parallels or Fusion to run Windows apps on a Mac, but that is an imperfect solution, at best.)
+If not, then use what you want.

 For the record, I don’t think it matters at all whether you buy a Mac or a Windows PC.
 Both will allow you to practice law just fine.
 And despite what some say, neither will make you a better lawyer.